 Yellow flowers will bring a unique pop of color to any backyard!
-Hence, why gardeners from all over the world know that yellow flowers are the first ones to plant when they need to add a splash of color to a somber area!
+Hence, why gardeners from all over the world know that bright yellow flowers are the first ones to plant when they need to add a splash of color to a somber area!

 - Bird of Paradise

 - Busy Lizzie

 - Canna Lily